uvarc/rc-website/content/post/maintenance-announcement.md

 categories = ["feature"]
 type = "post"
 url = "/maintenance"
 summary = "Learn what you need to know about the Sept.
-17, 2019 maintenance.
+17, 2019 maintenance."
 +++

 <p class=lead>Rivanna was down for maintenance on Tuesday, September 17.
 The items below summarize the changes that may impact the users of th Rivanna.